ogmini/Notepad-Windowstate-Buffer/README.md

 ## Overall Behavior

-Each new tab adds more and more data to the end.
-Closing a tab creates a new chunk at the end of the stream.
+Adding a tab adds another chunk to the collection of chunks and updates the number of bytes to the CRC32.
+Any existing slack space in the file will get overwritten up to the end of the new CRC32.

+Closing a tab deletes the relevant chunk from the collection and updates the number of bytes to the CRC32.
+Slack space after the CRC32 may result from closing tabs.
 The files appears to never get smaller?

-New tabs will remove the chunks at the end.
+The following actions will cause an update of the sequence number and of the file:

 ## File Format